Rami-Sabbagh/MoDev/Engine/GameObject.md

 * Obj: **GameObject Instance**: The new static object.

 ### GameObject:newDynamicObject - **Function**
-Creates a new static object.
+Creates a new dynamic object that can move.
 ```lua
 local Obj = GameObject:newDynamicObject(x, y, imageName)
 ```